Hunter13-cmr/portfolio_project/ChatApp/README.md

    - Access the app at `http://localhost/ChatApp`.

 ## Deployment
-Deploy the ChatApp to a live server or hosting platform:
+Deploy the ChatApp to a live server or hosting platform :
 1. Use **Netlify** or **GitHub Pages** for static files (CSS, JavaScript).
 2. Deploy the PHP backend on platforms like **Heroku**, **Vercel**, or **cPanel**.
 3. Update configurations to connect to the live database.